Solow Building: 20th century

 Though 9 West 57th Street was completed when large numbers of companies were leaving New York City, Solow was not worried about the trend.
-Avon's offices had opened in August 1972 on the 9th through 34th floors.
+Avon's offices had opened in August 1972 on the 9th to 34th floors.
 Another major lessee in the building was Morgan Guaranty (later J.P.
-Morgan & Co.), which rented 250000 ft2 of office space in August 1973, occupying the 2nd floor and the 6th through 11th stories.
+Morgan & Co.), which rented 250000 ft2 of office space in August 1973, occupying the 2nd floor and the 6th to 11th stories.
 The building was more than 80 percent occupied at that point.
 Other original tenants included the U.S. Shoe Corporation on the 40th floor; the National Shipping and Trading Corporation and the Lionel Corporation on the 41st floor; Sony Corporation of America on the 42nd and 43rd floors; and Chanel on the 44th floor.
 In its early years, the building attracted tenants such as Elf Aquitaine, the Commercial Bank of Australia, and Deutsche Bank.

 After its completion, 9 West 57th Street became one of New York City's most prestigious office buildings.
 By the late 1980s, the Solow Building, along with the General Motors Building and the Seagram Building, charged some of the city's highest rents.
 In spite of the fact that architects considered neither the General Motors Building nor the Solow Building to be architecturally distinguished, their proximity to Central Park allowed their respective owners to charge high rents.
 During the mid-1990s, when tenants at other office buildings in New York City were subleasing their space at a discount, space at 9 West 57th Street was being subleased at a premium.

-By contrast, aside from banking tenants, the commercial space at the ground level and basements sat largely empty through the end of the 20th century.
+By contrast, aside from banking tenants, the commercial space at the ground level and basements sat largely empty through to the end of the 20th century.
 The below-ground space had been meant for antique and art dealers and a restaurant.
-One factor in the commercial space's lack of tenants was the fact that the ground-level storefronts were placed too far behind the street.
+One factor in the commercial space's lack of tenants was that the ground-level storefronts were placed too far behind the street.
 Solow was also reluctant to actually rent the space, as he claimed he needed the right tenant.
 The first "right" tenant was Deutsche Bank, which opened a ground-floor banking space in 1979, about five years after the building was finished.
 The building's 60000 ft2 of underground retail space had not seen a single tenant a decade later.